 Why You’ll Love This Japanese-Style Pasta

 Japanese home cooks take advantage of canned fish for busy days or when we don’t have time to shop.
 In my kitchen, I always have a few cans of sardines, anchovies, and tuna.
-They are survival food with lots of potentials.
-When you combine the canned fish with essential pantry staples like rice and pasta, it turns into a full-blown meal, like this Japanese-style pasta.
+They are survival food with lots of potential.
+When you combine the canned fish with essential pantry staples like rice and pasta, it turns into a full-blown meal, like this Japanese-style Miso Butter Pasta.

-In this recipe, I used a combination of canned tuna and long-lasting cabbage in the pasta, and season it with Japanese flavors.
+In this recipe, I combine canned tuna and long-lasting cabbage in the pasta, and season it with Japanese flavors.
 While cabbage lends freshness and crunch, the tuna adds bulk, depth, and complexity.

 The whole meal takes me only 15 minutes to put together.
 It’s delicious, super convenient, and economical!

-Here are what you need to make this pantry-focus pasta:
+Here are what you need to make this pantry-focused pasta:

-- Cabbage – Substitute with frozen peas or other greens you have on hand.
+- green cabbage – substitute with frozen peas or other greens

-- Miso – It can be any kind of miso you enjoy.
+- miso – use any type of miso

 Miso For Extra Umami